-- AFA 5107 Teaching the African-American Experience.
-(3).
+AFA 5107 Teaching the African-American Experience (3).
 Teachers Institute on literature, culture, history, politics designed to meet Florida State Teachers Certification requirements.
-Includes instruction on pedagogy, practical teaching methods, and FCAT. - AFA 5302 Africana Visual Arts (3).
+Includes instruction on pedagogy, practical teaching methods, and FCAT.

+AFA 5302 Africana Visual Arts (3).
 A study of Africana, African, and/or African Diaspora Visual aesthetics.
 It examines relationships between Africana Visual arts and other creative forms.
-Prerequisite: Graduate standing. - AFA 5341 Health Issues in the African World (3).
+Prerequisite: Graduate standing.

+AFA 5341 Health Issues in the African World (3).
 Examination of the history of the biomedicine system and its relationship to African populations, and the evolution of this relationship with respect to disease in the contemporary world.
-The course is organized to promote awareness of the impact of culture, ethnicity, racism, class on public health research. - AFA 5600 National and Transnational Policy Analysis: The African Diaspora (3).
+The course is organized to promote awareness of the impact of culture, ethnicity, racism, class on public health research.

+AFA 5600 National and Transnational Policy Analysis: The African Diaspora (3).
 Analysis of national and transnational policies as they directly relate and impact the African Diaspora.
-Prerequisite: Graduate Standing. - AFA 5932 Special Topics in African and African Diaspora Studies (3).
+Prerequisite: Graduate Standing.

+AFA 5932 Special Topics in African and African Diaspora Studies (3).
 An examination of different features of Continental Africa and the African Diaspora not normally offered in the basic curriculum or otherwise offered.
 May be repeated.
-Prerequisite: Graduate standing. - AFA 5934 Special Topics in Black Transnationalism (3).
+Prerequisite: Graduate standing.

+AFA 5934 Special Topics in Black Transnationalism (3).
 A course designed to give groups of students special studies in the black experience transnationally.
-Prerequisite: Graduate Standing. - AFA 6217 Sex, Race, and Power in European Colonialisms (3).
+Prerequisite: Graduate Standing.

+AFA 6217 Sex, Race, and Power in European Colonialisms (3).
 Critical examination of sexual intimacy in colonial contexts between European colonizers and colonized people.
 An exploration of the intersection between racialization and sexualization.
+Prerequisite: Graduate standing.

+AFA 6245 The African Diaspora in Latin America (3).
+Advanced exploration of the historical, socioeconomic, and political realities of African diasporic communities in Central America, the Caribbean, and South America.
+Corequisite: Graduate standing.

-Prerequisite: Graduate standing. - AFA 6851 Advanced Seminar in African and African Diaspora Studies (3).
+AFA 6851 Advanced Seminar in African and African Diaspora Studies (3).
 Reflections on the global diversity of black subjectivities and African and African diasporic communities and experiences.
 A research paper/research proposal writing seminar.
-Prerequisite: Graduate standing. - AFA 6905 Independent Study (0-6).
+Prerequisite: Graduate standing.

+AFA 6905 Independent Study (0-6).
 Student generated research projects in African and African Diaspora Studies.
-Independent investigation, reports on individual and assigned reading with AADS core and affiliated faculty. - AFA 6911 Research Paper/Proposal Writing in African and African Diaspora Studies (3).
+Independent investigation, reports on individual and assigned reading with AADS core and affiliated faculty.

+AFA 6911 Research Paper/Proposal Writing in African and African Diaspora Studies (3).
 Development of skills in writing research papers and/or proposals.
-Prerequisite: Graduate standing. - AFA 6920 African and African Diaspora Studies Graduate Colloquium (1).
+Prerequisite: Graduate standing.

+AFA 6920 African and African Diaspora Studies Graduate Colloquium (1).
 Colloquia, symposia, lectures, conferences presented by faculty, visiting scholars, and graduate students on topics of current research interest.
 May be repeated with departmental approval.
 Prerequisites: Graduate standing, graduate advisor approval.

-- AFA 6940 Community Project/Internship Research in African and African Diaspora Studies (1-6).
+AFA 6940 Community Project/Internship Research in African and African Diaspora Studies (1-6).
 Qualitative and quantitative research using a variety of sources.
 Research projects conducted in the field by students under faculty supervision.
 May be repeated with departmental approval.
-Prerequisites: Graduate standing, graduate advisor approval. - AFA 6971 Thesis Research in African and African Diaspora Studies (1-6).
+Prerequisites: Graduate standing, graduate advisor approval.

+AFA 6971 Thesis Research in African and African Diaspora Studies (1-6).
 Quantitative and qualitative research using a variety of sources, e.g. primary and secondary documents, filed research under faculty supervision.
 May be repeated with departmental approval.

-Prerequisites: Graduate standing, graduate advisor approval. - LAH 5465 Peoples, Culture and Politics of Haiti (3).
+Prerequisites: Graduate standing, graduate advisor approval.

+LAH 5465 Peoples, Culture and Politics of Haiti (3).
 Advanced study of the cultures and history of the Haitian people from Africa to the New World, including life, cultures of the Indians of the Caribbean: Taino, Arawak and Caribs.